edgarfinn/React-Intermediate-Reference/README.md

 In order to check specific characteristics of an input string (ie, if it contains more than ```n``` characters, or no upper case letters...) the value can only be evaluated once an input value exists, and not before.

-This will crash the application, because values.title.length will not be possible to evaluate at the point of rendering, only once the user has entered some text:
+The below code will crash the application, because ```values.title.length``` will not be possible to evaluate at the point of rendering, only once the user has entered some text:
 ```js
 if (values.title.length < 3) {
   errors.title = "Title must be at least 3 characters";